DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-25-using-a-postcode-address-finder-in-the-new-provider-flow.md

 ---
 title: Using a postcode address finder in the new provider flow
-description: We updated the new provider flow to use a postcode address finder202
+description: We updated the new provider flow to use a postcode address finder
 date: 2025-02-25
 tags:
   - addresses